Last Updated on December 28, 2024

 Insulation

 These days, windows have an airspace between two or three panes of glass.
 This keeps heat in in the winter and out in the summer.
 Insulated glass units or sealed units have revolutionized the R-values of windows.
-But be carefule not to overdo it either; put it this way, if you have 2×4 walls, you don’t need triple glazed windows – the walls will be colder than the glass – it just isn’t necessary.
+But be careful not to overdo it either; put it this way, if you have 2×4 walls, you don’t need triple glazed windows – the walls will be colder than the glass – it just isn’t necessary.
 Typically its best to stick with double glazed windows (2 panes of glass) for older homes.
 If you have a new home with 2×6 walls and are thinking of installing triple glazed windows, that makes more sense because the insulation in the walls will more closely match the insulating factor of the windows.

 Low-E Coatings